apoltix/iTMDb/README.md

         #import <iTMDb/iTMDb.h>

 3. You create an instance of iTMDb like this.
-Replace "<code>api_key</code>" with your own API key, provided by TMDb, and set an object to be the delegate — this object will receive notifications when the loading is done.
+Replace "<code>api_key</code>" with your own API key, provided by TMDb. iTMDb performs fetch requests asynchronously, so setting a delegate is required.
+The delegate will receive notifications when the loading is done.
 The object should follow the TMDBDelegate protocol.

         TMDB *tmdb = [[TMDB alloc] initWithAPIKey:@"api_key" delegate:self];